-In AY16-17, MMW collaborated with IRC for an Empowerment and Leadership Program.
-Twice each month (generally), Peacemakers visit the UCSD campus, which they describe as a welcoming and inclusive environment, where they feel safe.
-MMW hosts the program and provides UC hospitality to this valued community, some of whom will apply for admission to UCSD as undergraduate students, either as freshmen or as transfer students, and all of whom will benefit from this support that UCSD offers our community.
-The MMW Empowerment and Leadership Program is currently delivered through UCSD staff and undergraduate volunteers.
-MMW organizes a variety of activities, such as the following: Interaction with UCSD staff, students, and faculty, including college writing program faculty for crafting narratives and Medical School faculty for a discussion of refugee health and career possibilities, as well as with UCSD athletics teams; and touring campus facilities (Library, Stuart Collection, CALIT2, etc.).
-The MMW Empowerment and Leadership Program also utilizes the expertise and experiential opportunities made possible through a collaboration with the Recreation Department, from the campus’ high ropes course and climbing wall to hiking and water activities offered by UCSD Outback Adventures.
-Each session concludes with a group meal and oral reflection on the day’s activities.
+In AY16-17, MMW collaborated with IRC for a Recreation, Empowerment, and Leadership Program.
+Twice each month, Peacemakers visit the UCSD campus, which they describe as a welcoming environment, where they feel safe.
+MMW hosts the program and provides UC hospitality to this valued community, some of whom will apply for admission to UCSD as undergraduate students, either as freshmen or as transfer students, and all of whom benefit from this support that UCSD offers our community.
+This program is delivered through UCSD faculty and undergraduate volunteers.
+The Program utilizes the expertise and experiential opportunities made possible through a collaboration with the Recreation Department, from the campus’ high ropes course and climbing wall to hiking and water activities.
+Each session concludes with a group meal and reflection on the day’s activities.
 MMW is developing, in collaboration with Peacemakers, a campus art project, a gallery walk of photo stories exhibiting the resiliency and uniqueness of the refugee community, poetry night that will be open to poets from the UCSD and Peacemaker community (presenting original poems), and a leadership curriculum.